GoDY4u/BadPing/README.md

 ## ⚡ Disclaimer ⚡
 This script is provided **for educational purposes** and **authorized penetration testing only**.

+As the creator of this script, I **do not take any responsibility** for any damage, disruption, or legal consequences caused by its use. **You** (the user) are solely responsible for ensuring that you have proper authorization and permission before using the script.
+Misuse could result in criminal charges, and it is your responsibility to act within the boundaries of the law.

 **Use responsibly** and ensure you have proper permission before testing any system or network.